-Although you have to purchase insurance to operate a motorcycle in South Carolina, that doesn't mean every motorcycle insurance provider offers the same price or coverage benefits.
-We found the cheapest annual motorcycle insurance rate in the state to be $586.
+You’re required to purchase insurance to operate a motorcycle in South Carolina, and not every motorcycle insurance provider offers the same price or coverage benefits.
+We found the cheapest annual motorcycle insurance rate in the state is offered by Progressive at $492 per year.

 Best motorcycle insurance for most people: Progressive